knlrvr/kanelariviere-new/posts/how-i-added-a-guestbook-to-my-portfolio.md

 }
 ```

-However, this code isn't used at all. **Why?** Since I wanted the functionality of a guestbook, I obviously wanted to see who was signing it.
+However, this code isn't used at all. **Why?** Since I wanted the functionality of a guestbook, I needed to know *who* was signing it.
 For this, I needed some kind of authentication.
 Since I was using Convex, I decided to use [Clerk](https://docs.convex.dev/auth/clerk) for authentication, as they have a super easy setup.
 Setting the database up with authentication differs slightly from what's provided in the quickstart guide.

 Before doing anything else in the project, I needed to create a new application in Clerk.
 Within Clerk, I chose the Convex template, and copied the Issuer URL from the Issuer input field, and saved the template.
 Now, in the **convex** folder, I created **auth.config.js** and pasted the following code from Convex, changing the *domain* to what was actually generated.